robertblackwell/fp_-parsing/paper/parsing_intro.md

 The above arrangement provides an equivalent to the Haskell `data` statement provided earlier.
 However because of the `type casting` type safety depends on hand coded runtime checking.

+Unfortunately this is as close as I can get in Typescript to Haskells pattern matching.

 ## Convenience Node Types